NEVADA COUNTY

 This is an update on Grass Valley and Nevada City joining a Communication Choice Aggregation (CCA) offered by Pioneer Community Energy of Placer County.

-Grass Valley is awaiting approval by Pioneer of their request to join, and Nevada City has approved the first reading of the ordinance and resolution to join.
-It is hoped that Nevada County will also join the CCA, so everyone in Western Nevada County will have the same opportunity to save money on their electric bills and have the option for the electricity to be 100% renewable.
+Grass Valley and Nevada City have joined Pioneer Community Energy.
+It is expected that Nevada County will also join the CCA, so everyone in Western Nevada County will have the same opportunity to save money on their electric bills and have the option for the electricity to be 100% renewable.

 Why are local governments looking at CCAs?